 - 1. Understand the concepts of waves and oscillations and their properties in mechanical and electrical components. - 2.
 Demonstrate interference, diffraction and polarization of light. - 3.
 Explain the working principle of Lasers. - 4.
-Understand the concepts of wave function in quantum physics and solve problems using Schrodinger's equation. - 5.
-Explain the working of an Engine and how entropy is related to the evolution of thermodynamic processes - 6.
-Perform an experiment, collect data, tabulate and report them and interpret the results with error analysis.
+Explain the working of an Engine and how entropy is related to the evolution of thermodynamic processes - 5.
+Perform an experiment, collect data, tabulate and report them, and interpret the results with error analysis.